Slow your (honor) roll: self-care is mental health 101.

 If you’re feeling anxious, tight, or prone to the symptoms of depression, try getting up and moving with some simple yoga poses.
 Yoga blends breathing, meditation and physical movement to lower blood pressure, increase flexibility, build bone density and get those feel-good endorphins flowing.

 Many campuses offer yoga classes (some even for a PE credit), and off-campus studios in your area may have discounts for students.
 If you’re feeling shy, we recommend bringing the yoga lifestyle straight into your dorm room with Do A Shot of Yoga!, a curated subscription box packed with yoga gear, guides, post-shivasana snacks, and more.

-Tip 9: Take 10 for a non-academic hobby
+Tip 9: Carve out time for a non-academic hobby.

 “Get a hobby” may sound laughable when you’ve got five papers due next week, but non-work-related hobbies are actually a huge savior of mental health.
 Not only do they allow you to express yourself in modes you may be neglecting (creativity especially falls to the side when we’re overworked and stressed out), but when you take time for a hobby, you’re giving yourself a psychological break, too.
 Think of it as declaring, “I am taking this time for self-care.”